 • How It’s Done: Massage the abdomen in shapes that mimic the letters ‘I’, ‘L’, and ‘U’ to cover the different sections of the colon.

-Colon massage techniques can vary, but they generally focus on stimulating the natural movement of the intestines and helping to facilitate the passage of stool.
+Colon massage techniques can vary, but they generally focus on stimulating the natural movement of the intestines and helping to facilitate the passage of fecal matter.
 When done correctly and safely, these techniques can be a valuable part of a constipation relief strategy.
 Always remember to approach these techniques with care and consult a healthcare professional if you’re unsure about anything.

 For those dealing with chronic constipation, finding effective treatments is crucial.
-While abdominal massage is a popular option, there are several alternative treatments that can also provide relief.
+While massage is a popular option, there are several alternative treatments that can also provide relief.
 Here are some worth considering, incorporating the suggested keywords:

 1. Use of Laxatives: